V4Fire/Client/src/core/component/directives/attrs/README.md

 ## Using the directive as an attribute

-The `v-attr` directive can be created as a regular directive, or as an element or component attribute.
+The `v-attr` directive can be used as a regular directive, or as an element or component attribute.

 ```
 < .example :v-attrs = {'@click': console.log, class: classes, 'v-show': condition}
 ```

-This way of creating the directive is more versatile, because works correctly with functional components.
+This approach of creating a directive is more versatile because it works correctly with functional components.

 ```
 /// Due to technical limitations, we cannot pass any props to a functional component